amu-cai/geval/README.md

    `test-A/expected.tsv` added.
 This branch should be accessible by Gonito platform, but should be kept “hidden” for regular users (or at least they should be kindly asked not to peek there).
-It is recommended (though not obligatory) that this branch contain all the source codes and data used to generate the train/dev/test sets.
+It is recommended (though not obligatory) that this branch contains all the source codes and data used to generate the train/dev/test sets.
-   (Use [git-annex](https://git-annex.branchable.com/) if you have really big files there.)
+   (Use [git-annex](https://git-annex.branchable.com/) if you have huge files there.)

 Branch (1) should be the parent of the branch (2), for instance, the repo (for the toy “planets” challenge) could be created as follows: